willekenselise/angular-finwise/README.md

 1. Create a Firebase project on the [Firebase Console](https://console.firebase.google.com/)
 2. Obtain your Firebase project credentials, including the API key, project ID, and other necessary information
+3. Active FireAuth and FireStorage for authentification and storage
-3. Create a new file named `environment.ts`and `environment.development.ts` in the `src/environments` directory.
+4. Create a new file named `environment.ts`and `environment.development.ts` in the `src/environments` directory.
-4. Open the `environment.ts` and `environment.development.ts` files and add the following code:
+5. Open the `environment.ts` and `environment.development.ts` files and add the following code:

 ```
 export const environment = {